I used to feel ashamed when someone referred to me as an ‘introvert’.

 So while extroverts have many great qualities, you can’t afford to overlook what introverts bring to the table.
 To all my fellow introverts out there, I hope this post motivates and inspires you to be proud and embrace these strengths.

-If you’re unsure of where you fall on the introvert/extrovert scale, check out this quiz to find out.
+If you’re unsure of where you fall on the introvert/extrovert scale, take this quiz to find out.